Kavita8441/Kavita8441/README.md

 - 👋 Hi, I’m @Kavita8441
 - 👀 I’m interested in Software Deveploment
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning .Net development
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate with .Net developer
 - 📫 How to reach me ...

 <!---